imprvhub/analyzemydream/src/content/blog/what-does-it-mean-to-dream-about-having-your-hair-cut.md

 - **Success and recognition**: A haircut that you are satisfied with can be a sign that a new project will be successful and that you will receive great recognition.
 - **Changes and a better attitude**: Changing your hairstyle can symbolize that you are going through a **process of change** in your way of thinking and acting, which will result in a more positive attitude.

 This article is merely informative.
-At Dream Insights we do not have the power to make a diagnosis or recommend a treatment.
+At AnalyzeMyDream we do not have the power to make a diagnosis or recommend a treatment.
 We invite you to go to a psychologist to discuss your particular case.

 ### Bibliography